TheJoobn/cs456-fullstack/README.md

 Overview
 The Travlr Getaway platform is used for travel booking management and is used to serve customers and admins.
-The application runs and is built using the MEAN stack:
+The application runs and is built using the MEAN stack:/
 •	MongoDB – database for storing the trip data
 •	Express.js – backend routing and RESTful API endpoints
 •	Angular – admin-facing Single-Page Application
 •	Node.js – server-side environment

 The app has two main front ends:
 1. Customer-facing site using Handlebars templates to view and display trip data.
 2. Admin Single-Page Application built with Angular for managing content and full CRUD.